ddnet/ddnet/CONTRIBUTING.md

     + Existing maps should not break.
     + New gameplay should not make runs easier on already completed maps.

+## Programming languages

+We currently use the following languages to develop DDNet.

+- C++
+- very marginally Rust
+- Python for code generation and supporting tools
+- CMake for building

+Adding code in another programming language is not possible.

+For platform support, we also use other programming languages like Java on Android or Objective-C++ on macOS, but this is confined to platform-specific code.

 ## Code style

 There are a few style rules.
 Some of them are enforced by CI and some of them are manually checked by reviewers.